eccles/hestia/btrfs/README.md

 Use pam_snapper package.

-Edit the file /etc/pam.d/common-session and add anoy optioons desired.
+Edit the file /etc/pam.d/common-session and add any options desired.

 Logout and login and check snapshots: